iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___14.8/report.md

 > Load of rubbish.
 Was told by emergency Doctor from other side of my Borough to sign up to get a volunteer to collect my prescription.
 App wouldn't even let me state I was in the UK when registering.
 Tried several times.
 Give up.
 Response to developers: I was told to register by a gp to find a volunteer to collect a prescription/medication last night The App would not let me put the UK as my country!
 I am already registered with NHS First Responders.
 I get a call every couple of weeks.<br> :date: __2021-03-26 11:43:35__

 > After update app no longer opens.
 Re installed works once and then does not open again.
 Now unable to access to log on<br> :date: __2021-03-24 12:12:46__

-> Even though I have turned on notifications and location but the crash when ever I click on tasks.<br> :date: __2021-03-20 10:06:46__

-> When ever I click on future tasks it turns off so I am unable to check or book any task<br> :date: __2021-03-19 23:36:28__